Code of Conduct for clients purchasing used goods

 Standards in the Customer Code of Conduct

-This Code of Conduct defines standards which Fretex International expect customers to comply with as a minimum.
-The basis for the Code of Conduct is established international agreements, such as the ILO eight core conventions defined in the Fundamental Principles of Rights at Work, The Universal Declaration of Human Rights and the UN Global Compact.
+This Code of Conduct defines standards which Fretex International require customers to comply with as a minimum.
+The basis for the Code of Conduct is established through international agreements, such as the ILO eight core conventions defined in the Fundamental Principles of Rights at Work, The Universal Declaration of Human Rights and the UN Global Compact.
 As a general rule the client must follow national laws.
 When a relevant national law and one of the standards as defined in this Code of Conduct address the same issue, the more stringent of the two shall be applied.

 Working conditions